dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 #### 🎯 Preparing datasets
 After the imports, we must now load the labeled images and bounding boxes.
-This is also known as parsing the data and is accomplished with the following
+This is also known as *data parsing* and is accomplished with the following:

 ```python
 parser = parsers.VOCBBoxParser(annotations_dir="data/labeled", images_dir="data/labeled")